vanshs64/souschef-pro/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-This project began at a Hackathon with @azhahd, @YeehawMcfly, and @shababaa Devpost Project: https://devpost.com/software/souschef-k16pgi
+This project began at a Hackathon with @azhahd, @YeehawMcfly, and @shababaa.
+Devpost Project: https://devpost.com/software/souschef-k16pgi

 ## License